LamaCorp/graphalama/README.md

 ### Custom shadow

-Shadows put a highight on our widgets, by creating a deeper contrast between the widget and the background.
+Shadows put a highlight on our widgets, by creating a deeper contrast between the widget and the background.
 Shadows are fond in `graphalama.shadows` and they are optional: you can pass `NoShadow` to any widget and... it won't show nor calculate any shadow.
 Otherwise, a shadow accepts 4 optional arguments.
 Here's the signature